Richard Drury/Getty Images

 Finance living expenses

-Seniors can also use a reverse mortgage loan to supplement their income to enhance or maintain their lifestyle, such as after they retire or their spouse dies, Paterson says.
+Seniors can also use a reverse mortgage loan to supplement their income to support their lifestyle, such as after they retire or their spouse dies.

 That might mean paying for necessities like medical services, home medical equipment, at-home care, dental work, home repairs or aging-in-place modifications.
 Or, it could mean paying for discretionary expenditures like buying new clothes or frequenting a beauty salon.